thm-projects/arsnova-mobile/src/site/markdown/development.md

 Additionally, you need [Grunt](http://gruntjs.com/) to build the frontend which runs on top of NodeJS.
 Before you continue, please ensure that all requirements are installed properly.

-The download links to the referred requirements, as well as the installation guide for Sencha Cmd can be found here:
+The download links to Sencha Cmd can be found here:

 - [Download Sencha Cmd](https://www.sencha.com/products/extjs/cmd-download/)
-- [Sencha Cmd documentation](http://docs.sencha.com/cmd/5.x/intro_to_cmd.html) (see subsection "System Setup")

 ## Building